ssbalakumar/Interview-QA/OOPS.md

 Importat concepts of OOPS are:
 1.Classes and Objects
-Constructor and Destructor
+2.Constructor and Destructor
-Function Overloading
+3.Function Overloading
 Encapsulation
 Inheritance
 Interface